 10. Bake your beef pie using an oven for about 25 minutes or until they turn golden- brown.

-11. Remove your minced beef pies from the oven, and then slice into wedge shapes to serve.
+11. Remove your minced beef pies from the oven, and then slice them into wedge shapes to serve.

 3. Mediterranean turkey-stuffed peppers